noseglasses/Kaleidoscope-Papageno/README.md

 #### Leader sequences

-A feature that already known from Kaleidoscope stock plugin [Kaleidoscope-Leader](https://github.com/keyboardio/Kaleidoscope-Leader), with the exception that Papageno's leader sequences are slightly more convenient and general.
+Another feature, already known from [Kaleidoscope-Leader](https://github.com/keyboardio/Kaleidoscope-Leader).
+But Papageno's leader sequences are slightly more convenient and general.

-To define a simple leader sequence, select an input as your leader input and add a sequence string to the definition.
-A sequence string can contain only alphabetic characters [a-zA-Z] which are treated as non-case sensitive.
-Every character is used to lookup an input that has been assigned the same name.
+To define a simple leader sequence, select an input as your leader input (key) and add a sequence string to the definition.
+A (input) sequence can be defined by a sequence of alphabetic characters [a-zA-Z].
+Those are treated non-case sensitive, so it doesn't matter whether you write "abc", "aBc" or "ABC".
+Every character is used to lookup an input that has been assigned the same name (in lower case).

 ```
 input: my_lead_Key <KEYPOS> = $ 0, 0 $
 input: an_unrelated_Key <KEYPOS> = $ 2, 2 $

-% Define all those inputs that are supposed to be part of a sequence string.
+% Define and name those inputs that are supposed to be part of a sequence string.
 input: a = $ 2, 1 $
 input: b = $ 3, 5 $
 input: c = $ 3, 3 $